-Portland is the most popular city to visit in Oregon for good reason.
-You’ll find a well-established food scene that continues to grow in notoriety and diversity, natural beauty, plenty of things to do, and the famous “Keep Portland Weird” vibes.
+Portland is one of the best places to visit in Oregon for good reason.
+In the popular city you’ll find a well-established food scene that continues to grow in notoriety and diversity, natural beauty, plenty of things to do, and the famous “Keep Portland Weird” vibes.

 The city is easy to get to with the largest airport in the state and serves as a great place to visit before or after exploring more of the Pacific Northwest.